Authors of section

 Introduction

 Fracture wound severity may be the most important factor influencing risk of infection.
 An additional influence is the ability of the host to resist infection, based on both systemic and local factors.
-This has been discussed above in reference to classification of fracture infections.
+This has been discussed above in reference to classification of wound infections.

 Wound-severity classification